-In addition to providing data for the full fifty years, the data was divided into two time periods, with the attack at Columbine High School on 20 April 1999 serving as the dividing line.
+In addition to providing data for the full date range, the data was divided into two time periods, with the attack at Columbine High School on April 20, 1999 serving as the dividing line.
 As noted by Larkin (2009), the Columbine attack was a watershed event that had profound ramifications for subsequent school shootings.
-This study compares the nature of the perpetrators and their attacks up to and including Columbine (Period 1) to those perpetrators and attacks that occurred after Columbine (Period 2).
+This study compared the nature of the perpetrators and their attacks up to and including Columbine (Period 1) to those perpetrators and attacks that occurred after Columbine (Period 2).

-This dividing point has the added advantage of resulting in an approximately equal number of attacks in the two periods (34 and 28, respectively), allowing for a fairly balanced comparison in terms of sample sizes.
-It should be noted that the 34 attacks in Period I involved 36 perpetrators because two of the attacks were carried out by pairs of perpetrators.

-The fifty years of data will also be divided into other time periods to highlight shifts over time.
+This dividing point has the added advantage of resulting in a similar number of attacks in the two periods (34 and 28, respectively), allowing for a fairly balanced comparison in terms of sample sizes.
+It should be noted that the 34 attacks in Period 1 actually involved 36 perpetrators because two of the attacks were carried out by pairs of perpetrators.
+The 50 years of data was also divided into other time periods to highlight shifts over time.